Rahul-patil-2003/Application-form-Upload-file-PHP/README.md

 <br>
 <br>
 <br>
-You have to also make a database and connect it this form for running for the PHP file
+1.You have to also make a database and connect it this form for running for the PHP file 2.Also make sure you make a new folder named UPLOADS to see all uploaded file there